-Nicol legs it as the episode reaches its conclusion.
-The Doctor is told that Peri must die.
+Nicol legs it just as the episode reaches its conclusion and the Doctor is told that Peri must die.

-Sue: He still needs to work on his scared face.
-He looks like he’s just remembered that he’s left the gas on.
+Sue: Colin still needs to work on his scared face.
+It looks like he’s just remembered he’s left the gas on.

 The credits roll.